Handmade Turkish ceramics in unique & colorful designs

-We wish to display the unique Iznik ceramics from some of the many small workshops of the area, where we know, there is a focus on craftsmanship, quality, respect for the traditional techniques and openness to new ideas and creative initiatives.
-Many of the artists that we have chosen are therefore using new and modern shapes, patterns and colours, but create and produce their art pieces with a starting point in the renowned traditional process.
+We wish to present the unique Iznik and Kütahya ceramics from some of the many small workshops of the area, where we know, there is a focus on craftsmanship, quality, respect for the traditional techniques and an openness to new ideas and creative initiatives.
+Many of the artists that we have chosen are therefore using new and modern shapes, patterns and colors, but create and produce their art pieces with a starting point in the renowned traditional process.

 “Art is as natural as sunshine and as vital as nourishment.”

 – MaryAnn F. Kohl